DeepPresenter: Environment-Grounded Reflection for Agentic Presentation Generation: Analysis

 \subsection{Efficiency Analysis}

-Figure~\ref{fig:efficiency} presents the cost-performance trade-off across frameworks and models.
-(1) \textit{\model advances the Pareto frontier, significantly outperforming the prior frontier point at comparable cost.} Compared to KCTV + Gemini-3-Pro (3.83), \model achieves 4.19 at a similar price, a significant improvement in cost-quality trade-off.
+Figure~\ref{fig:efficiency} presents the cost-performance\footnote{The cost of fine-tuned models is estimated using the per-token pricing of their base models on OpenRouter.} trade-off across frameworks and models.
+(1) \textit{\model advances the Pareto frontier, significantly outperforming the prior frontier point at comparable cost.} Compared to KCTV + Gemini-3-Pro (3.83), \model achieves 4.19 at a similar price, a significant improvement in cost-efficiency.
 (2) \textit{\method establishes a new upper bound for presentation generation, surpassing the previous best system Gamma.} With an average score of 4.44 versus Gamma's 4.36, \method delivers the strongest result in our evaluation.

 Notably, baseline frameworks exhibit flat performance across backbone models, whereas \method demonstrates substantial variation (3.82 to 4.44).
 This pattern is consistent with baselines being limited by their fixed pipelines, while \method can better leverage stronger model capacity.